larry-athey/boilermaker/Instructions/Usage-Tips.md

 ### Using Your Boiler For Fermentation

 Some people ferment on the grain and may also distill on the grain if they have a boiler with a motorized stirring paddle.
 Your Boilermaker can maintain fermentation temperatures by using the following settings.
-The reason this works is because if your wash/mash ever goes over temperature and your power level is at 10%, the PWM cmpletely shuts off.
+The reason this works is because if your wash/mash ever goes over temperature and your power level is at 10%, the PWM completely shuts off.

 - Target Temperature: 32.2C/90.0F
 - Startup Power: 10%